IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 * `cp example_hooks/docker_image/post/30-upload_dockerimage.sh roots/$ID/hooks/docker_image/post/`
 * Adapt the variables in `roots/$ID/hooks/docker_image/post/30-upload_dockerimage.sh`

-Now the command `docker login dockerhub.com` has to be used to add the Docker Hub account credentials to the local Docker server
+Now the command `docker login dockerhub.com` has to be manually executed from the command line, in order to add the Docker Hub account credentials to the local Docker server
+!!!
+Don't you mean to the build server?

 To upload this image for the first time now, execute `./exec.sh /path/to/repository/.gentoo update`
 If all goes well, a new image should be uploaded to the Docker Hub account.
+!!!
+Will this automatically add the upload process to the cron system? if so, specify

 Generating and uploading OpenStack images
 -----------------------------------------